Digit Insurance appoints Jasleen Kolhi as MD & CEO | Business

 Kohli has nearly 19 years of experience in the life and general insurance industry.
 She last served as the director at Allianz Technology before joining Digit as the CDO in 2017.

-Jasleen's agile market strategies and her prudent operational planning have aided the company in expanding its presence at an accelerated pace despite the pandemic, Goyal said.
+Jasleen's agile market strategies and her prudent operational planning have aided the company in expanding its presence at an accelerated pace despite the pandemic, Kamesh Goyal, Chairman, Digit Insurance said.

 The company also announced it has promoted Adarsh Agarwal from the role of Appointed Actuary to Chief Distribution Officer (corporate business).